smnorris/bcdams/README.md

 # BC Dams

-A complilation of British Columbia dams from several data sources, with attributes noting whether a dam is a hydro generator and whether it is a barrier to fish passage.
+A Canadian Wildlife Federation complilation of British Columbia dams from several data sources, with attributes noting whether a dam is a hydro generator and whether it is a barrier to fish passage.

 ## Method